From Intent to Implementation

 - Q&A

-- "Draw your What" to get clarity on the results you want for your thesis
+- "Draw your Output" to gain clarity on the tables and figures you want to include in your thesis

 - Q&A